peteroupc/peteroupc.github.io/random.md

 1. A bit sequence from a cryptographic RNG.
 2. A seed extracted from hard-to-predict sources (see "Seed Generation" above).
 3. A hash generated using several timestamps and additional data chosen by the application.
-Here, timestamps with finer than millisecond granularity (including cycle counters) are preferred.
+Here, timestamps with finer than millisecond granularity (including CPU cycle counters) are preferred.
-4. A hash generated using a monotonically increasing number and additional data chosen by the application.
+4. A hash generated using a sequential counter and additional data chosen by the application.
 5. A hash of one or more timestamps.
-6. A hash of a monotonically increasing number.
+6. A hash of a sequential counter.
 7. A timestamp with finer than millisecond granularity.

 It is NOT RECOMMENDED to seed a PRNG (especially several at once) with sequential counters, linearly related numbers, or timestamps with millisecond or coarser granularity, since these kinds of seeds can cause undesirable correlations in some PRNGs or introduce the risk of generating the same "random" sequence accidentally<sup>[**(20)**](#Note20)</sup>.